top of page

-A Complete Guide to Public Elementary School in Taiwan — From Enrollment to Daily Life as a Parent
+A Complete Guide to Public Primary School in Taiwan: From Enrollment to Daily Life as a Parent

 In addition to solid foundations in math, language, and science, Taiwan’s public schools place a strong emphasis on civic values and character development, a legacy of the Japanese education system.

-Children learn everyday but essential concepts such as: Taking turns and being respectful of others, especially the elderly.
+• Children learn everyday but essential concepts such as: Taking turns, lining up, respecting others.

 Some Drawbacks to Consider